Techtronis/Tic-Tac-Toe-CPP/README.md

 Simple Tic Tac Toe game I made in terminal.

-Just open the "run" file in terminal to run the game.
+Just open the "main" file (NOT "main.cpp") in terminal to run the game.